 Ms. Lee received her BM and MM degree from Indiana University, where she received the Beechler Memorial Scholarship during her undergraduate studies and served as an assistant instructor while working on Master degree.
 In addition, she earned her DMA degree at the University of Southern California Thornton School of Music, where she was a teaching assistant for distinguished professor John Perry.
 Her other teachers include Paul Schenly, Sergei Babayan, Leonard Hokanson, Michel Block, Zadel Skolovsky and Shigeo Neriki.

-Myong-joo Lee received her BM and MM degree from Indiana University and earned her DMA degree at the University of Southern California Thornton School of Music, where she was a teaching assistant for John Perry.
-Dr. Lee has been a member of the piano faculty at the USC Thornton School of Music and a visiting assistant professor of piano at the University of Puget Sound in Tacoma, WA.
-Currently, she is a piano faculty member in the Colburn Academy at The Colburn School in Los Angeles.
+Ms. Lee has been a member of the piano faculty at the USC Thornton School of Music, an assistant professor of piano at the University of Puget Sound in Tacoma, WA, and a piano faculty member in the Colburn Music Academy at The Colburn School in Los Angeles.
 Dr. Lee is currently a faculty member at renown international music festival, Musicfest Perugia, in Perugia, Italy every summer.